HackerHansen/LeKrunk-v2/README.md

 #### Why do we have to pack it?

 This is because there are skids who steal code and claim it as their own without giving credit.
-That's why we have to use a packet exe and cannot provide source like my other projects.
+That's why we have to use a packed exe, so they can't change the author's name.
+Unfortunately, this also means that we cannot provide source code like my other projects.
 Sorry for the inconvenience.

 ### Made by Leplix and HackerHansen.
 Enjoy :)